JanHerca/urantiapedia/output/wikijs/en/article/Derek_Samaras/Ancient_Japan_Jomon_Culture.md

 In Northern Japan we see similar stone circles and bronze figurines of Godlike creatures around 2000 - 1500 B.C.
 An interesting note is that certain pre-Incan statues in South America seem to slightly resemble some Dogu statues.
 Might these be the fleeting impressions left behind by the 132 Andite sailors that departed from the coast of Japan, island hopping along the way to Peru, and became the predecessors the Inca?

 > One hundred and thirty-two of this race, embarking in a fleet of small boats from Japan, eventually reached South America and by intermarriage with the natives of the Andes established the ancestry of the later rulers of the Incas.
 They crossed the Pacific by easy stages, tarrying on the many islands they found along the way.
 The islands of the Polynesian group were both more numerous and larger then than now, and these Andite sailors, together with some who followed them, biologically modified the native groups in transit.
 Many flourishing centers of civilization grew up on these now submerged lands as a result of Andite penetration.
 Easter Island was long a religious and administrative center of one of these lost groups.
-But of the Andites who navigated the Pacific of long ago none but the one hundred and thirty-two ever reached the mainland of the Americas. [[UB 78:5.7](/en/The_Urantia_Book/78#p5_7)]
+But of the Andites who navigated the Pacific of long ago none but the one hundred and thirty-two ever reached the mainland of the Americas. <a id="a93_875"></a>[[UB 78:5.7](/en/The_Urantia_Book/78#p5_7)]

 <figure id="Figure_6" class="image urantiapedia">
 <img src="/image/article/Derek_Samaras/Ancient_Japan_Jomon_Culture/004140.jpg">